What We Do

 PPE logo

-PPE is a fast-growing major crafted and led by CEHV steering committee members, who also advise the undergraduate PPE Society.
+PPE is a fast-growing major crafted and led by CEHV steering committee members.
 The major trains students to combine insights from three disciplinary perspectives and introduces them to a wide range of political viewpoints.
-CEHV provides financial support to the program, which now has approximately 200 majors, and works to create opportunities for students to engage visiting speakers and learn about civil discourse through our Civil Discourse for Citizenship initiative and COMPAS Course.
+CEHV provides financial support to the program, which now has approximately 210 majors, and works to create opportunities for students to engage visiting speakers and learn about civil discourse through our Civil Discourse for Citizenship initiative and COMPAS Course.
+CEHV faculty also advise the associated undergraduate PPE Society student organization.

 Postdoctoral Program